 How has Dangote Industries fared in the Zambian market?

-We began our Zambian operations in July 2015, with Aliko Dangote and the President of Zambia His Excellency Edgar Chagwa Lungu officially opening the company in August 4, 2015.
+We began our Zambian operations in July 2015, with Aliko Dangote and the President of Zambia His Excellency Mr. Edgar Chagwa Lungu officially opening the company in August 4, 2015.
+It has been an interesting journey for the company since then, considering the recession that followed not long after we broke ground for the construction of our industrial complex in late 2011.
 With the currency depreciating, the copper price dipping, and the market shrinking, it was not the easiest time to launch operations.
+We also learnt that there is a great deal of seasonality in the cement market in Zambia.
+In the rainy season, for example, cement sales drop dramatically.
 However, in spite of these setbacks, the Dangote brand was well accepted in the country.
-Our arrival was hotly anticipated, owing to increased demand in the cement business and certain supply deficits that led to upticks in prices and delayed construction of roads and houses.
+Our arrival was hotly anticipated, owing to increased demand in the cement business and certain supply deficits.
+The product deficit led to upticks in prices and forced people to curb construction on roads and houses.
 With Dangote's entrance, prices have come down and stabilized.
-Stability was vital, as it afforded people the opportunity to plan longer-term projects more accurately.
+Stability was vital, as it afforded people to opportunity to plan longer-term projects more accurately.

 What opportunities does Zambia present for Dangote, and how have you tailored your products to meet these?